aedobbyn/postal/README.md

 #### The Nitpicky

   - Number of digits:
-      - This API endpoint accepts exactly 3 digit origin zips; it mostly returns 3 digit destination zips, but notes 5 digit exceptions.
+      - This API endpoint used in `fetch_zones` accepts exactly 3 digits for the origin zip; it mostly returns 3 digit destination zips, but notes 5 digit exceptions.
 For that reason,
       - If fewer than three digits are supplied, leading zeroes are added with a message
       - If more than five digits are supplied, the zip is truncated to the first five with a warning
           - The first three digits of the origin zip are sent to the API
-          - If destination is supplied, we filter the results to the first 3 digits if `exact_destination` is `FALSE`; otherwise we return only the exact destination
+          - If destination and is 5 digits, `exact_destination`
+            determines whether we filter to the 5-digit destination only or include results for the 3-digit destination prefix

 <!-- end list -->